derkork/simplegen/README.md

 ## How SimpleGen works

-SimpleGen takes data in YAML format and runs this data through a Jinja2 template to generate output files:
+SimpleGen takes data in various formats and runs this data through a Jinja2 template to generate output files:

 ```ditaa